BlockstreamResearch/bip-frost-dkg/README.md

 As explained in the "Motivation" section, it is crucial for security that participants reach agreement over the results of a DKG session.
 SimplPedPop, and consequently also EncPedPop, ensure agreement during the final step of the DKG session by running an external *equality check protocol* Eq.
-The purpose of Eq is to verify that all participants have received an identical *transcript*  which is a byte string constructed by respective DKG protocol.
+The purpose of Eq is to verify that all participants have received an identical *transcript*  which is a byte string constructed by the respective DKG protocol.

 Eq is assumed to be an interactive protocol between the `n` participants with the following abstract interface:
-Every participant can invoke a session of Eq with an input value `eq_input` Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `eq_input`.
+Every participant can invoke a session of Eq with an input value `eq_input`.
+Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `eq_input`.
 (However, it may be the case that not all honest participants have established this fact yet.)